 4. Organising Questions And Validating The Content

-It is better and more efficient to include answers to several questions in a single article.
+Including answers to several questions in a single article is better and more efficient.
 However, you need to ensure that the questions are correctly organised to do that.
 Better organised questions can also help you structure your content more impactfully.
-It also helps improve readability contributing towards improving the ranking of the content.
+It also helps improve readability contributing to improving the ranking of the content.

 5. Utilising Attention-Grabbing Images

 Paragraph featured snippets generally include eye-catching images and pictures.
-To increase the chances of getting your article featured, it is best to have impressive high-quality images relevant to the topic.
+It is best to have impressive high-quality images relevant to the topic to increase the chances of getting your article featured.
 Images should also be branded and annotated correctly.

 Good quality graphics are essential for owning a featured snippet, especially for featured snippets’ listicle and paragraph type.
-It is generally better to use custom images or real-life pictures instead of stock images.
+Using custom images or real-life pictures is generally better than stock images.
 Also, avoid using generic images and include different or unique pictures that can set your content apart from the competition.

-One of the best methods to help in the proper visualisation of your page is WordPress plugins.
-Several plugins are available that can help create a visually appealing page with the help of tables, charts, graphs, etc.
+WordPress plugins are one of the best methods to help in the proper visualisation of your page.
+Several plugins can help create a visually appealing page with the help of tables, charts, graphs, etc.

 Another great tool is Bannersnack, which helps create attention-grabbing branded images with a powerful image editing functionality.
 You can use it to create suitable images and resize and edit them for use on multiple platforms.